 Furthermore, in order to examine the antibacterial activity of the aqueous extracts of stigmata maydis against S. aureus in vitro, antibacterial assays were performed.
 After exposure to extract of stigmata maydis at different concentrations for 12 h at 37 °C, the cells of MRSA strains were inoculated into fresh TSB and then spread onto the TSB agar plates.
-After cultivating for 24 h at 37 °C, the colony forming units of the bacteria were counted and compared.
+After cultivating for 24 h at

+37 °C, the colony forming units of the bacteria were counted and compared.
 As is shown in Fig. 1B, the survival rate of the control group without exposure to stigmata maydis was designated as 100%.
 With the increase of the concentration of stigmata maydis, the survival rates of the MRSA strain SA2 and SA3 also did not change significantly.
 These data confirmed that stigmata maydis does not have antibacterial activity against the MRSA strains

-Low concentration of aqueous extract of stigmata maydis inhibited the biofilm formation of
+Effects of stigmata maydis on the biofilm formation of MRSA strain

-171 MRSA strains

-To examine whether an aqueous extract of stigmata maydis would affect the biofilm formation of 172 S. aureus, we performed biofilm assays.
-As shown in Fig. 2A, strains of the control group 173 without aqueous extract of stigmata maydis formed obvious biofilms, when stigmata maydis at 174 different concentration was added, biofilm formation of the bacteria significantly decreased.
-175 When the concentration of stigmata maydis reached 2 mg/mL, no biofilm was observed.
-In 176 addition, the quantity of biofilm formation was further tested using a MicroELISA autoreader.
-177 We found that biofilm quantity decreased with the increase of stigmata maydis concentration 178 (Fig. 2B).
-These data revealed an interesting phenomenon that, although the aqueous extract of 179 stigmata maydis has no apparent antibacterial activity, it affects biofilm formation significantly.
-180 transcription of the icaADBC operon
+To examine whether an aqueous extract of stigmata maydis would affect the biofilm formation of S. aureus, we performed biofilm assays.
+As shown in Fig. 2A, strains of the control group without aqueous extract of stigmata maydis formed obvious biofilms, when stigmata maydis at different concentration was added, biofilm formation of the bacteria significantly decreased.
+When the concentration of stigmata maydis reached 2 mg/mL, no biofilm was observed.
+In addition, the quantity of biofilm formation was further tested using a MicroELISA autoreader.
+We found that biofilm quantity decreased with the increase of stigmata maydis concentration (Fig. 2B).